apache/cloudstack-documentation/source/installguide/management-server/_database.rst

       the root user is deploying the database and creating the cloud user.

-   -  (Optional) For encryption\_type, use file or web to indicate the technique used to pass in the database encryption password.
-      Default: file.
-See :ref:`about-password-key-encryption`.

-   -  (Optional) For management\_server\_key, substitute the default key that is used to encrypt confidential parameters in the CloudStack properties file.
-Default: password.
-It is highly recommended that you replace this with a more secure value.
-See About Password and Key Encryption.

-   -  (Optional) For database\_key, substitute the default key that is used to encrypt confidential parameters in the CloudStack database.
-Default: password.
-It is highly recommended that you replace this with a more secure value.
-See :ref:`about-password-key-encryption`.

-   -  (Optional) For management\_server\_ip, you may explicitly specify cluster management server node IP.
-If not specified, the local IP address will be used.

    -  (Optional) There is an option to bypass the creating of the databases, user and granting permissions to the user.
-This is useful if you don't want to expose your root credentials but still want the database to be prepeared for first start up.
+This is useful if you don't want to expose your root credentials but still want the database to be prepared for first start up.
 These skipped steps will have had to be done manually prior to executing this script.
 This behaviour can be envoked by passing the --schema-only flag.
 This flag conflicts with the --deploy-as flag so the two cannot be used together.
 To set up the